carpentries-incubator/hpc-intro/_episodes/06-style-guide.md

   For example,

   ~~~
-  we want to output the lines that do not contain the word *the*.
+  We want to output the lines that do not contain the word *the*.
   ~~~

   This is preferable instead of the use of quotation marks.

   See the "Keyboard Key" section for characters or keyboard keys that the learn should type.

-- for words and phrases that are still regarded as foreign.
+- for words and phrases that are still regarded as unfamiliar.
 - for titles of books, periodicals, plays, films, TV, radio series, and music albums.

   For example,

   ~~~
-  we will use a file that contains three haikus taken from a 1998 competition in *Salon* magazine.
+  We will use a file that contains three haikus taken from a 1998 competition in *Salon* magazine.
   ~~~

 ## Strong Emphasis

-Markdown treats double asterisks (_**_) as indicators of strong emphasis.
+Markdown treats double asterisks (_**_) as indicators of strong emphasis, and renders text marked up like this in boldface.
 We use strong emphasis

 - to highlight a newly introduced term, often one that is going to be defined or explained.